anhnguyendepocen/M335/docs/tasklist.md

 #### [Class Task 8](class_tasks/task08_details.html)

+* [ ] Take notes on your reading of the specified 'R for Data Science' chapter in the README.md or in a '.R' script in the class task folder
 * [ ] Build an interactive document that has links to sources with a description of the quality of each
     * [ ] Find 3-5 potential data sources (that are free) and document some information about the source
     * [ ] Build an R script that reads in, formats, and visualizes the data using the principles of exploratory analysis
     * [ ] Write a short summary of the read in process and some coding secrets you learned
     * [ ] Include 2-3 quick visualizations that you used to check the quality of your data
     * [ ] Summarize the limitations of your final compiled data in addressing your original question
-* [ ] After formatting your date identify any follow on or alternate questions that you could use for your project
+* [ ] After formatting your data identify any follow on or alternate questions that you could use for your project

 #### [Class Task 9](class_tasks/task09_details.html)

+* [ ] Take notes on your reading of the specified 'R for Data Science' chapter in the README.md or in a '.R' script in the class task folder
 * [ ] Use the appropriate functions in `library(readr)`, `library(haven)`, `library(readxl)` to read in the five files found on [GitHub](https://github.com/byuistats/data/tree/master/Dart_Expert_Dow_6month_anova){target="blank"}
     * [ ] Use `read_rds(gzcon(url("WEBLOCATION.rds")))` to download and load the `.rds` file type
     * [ ] Use the `library(downloader)` R package and use the `download(mode = "wb")` function to download the xlsx data as `read_xlsx()` cannot read files from the web path